New UN warming report sees hungry future that can be avoided

 "The stability of food supply is projected to decrease as the magnitude and frequency of extreme weather events that disrupt food chains increases," the report said.

 In the worst case scenario, food security problems change from moderate to high risk with just a few more tenths of a degree of warming from now.
-They go from high to "very high" risk with just another 1.8 degrees (1 degree Celsius) of warming from now.
+They go from high to "very high" risk with just another 1.8 degrees of warming from now.

 Scientists had long thought one of the few benefits of higher levels of carbon dioxide, the major heat-trapping gas, was that it made plants grow more and the world greener, Rosenzweig said.
 But numerous studies show that the high levels of carbon dioxide reduce protein and nutrients in many crops.